 What is a Zero Based Budget?

-The term zero based budget originated in business.
+The term ‘zero based budget’ or sometimes ‘zero-sum budgeting’ originated in business.
 It was a spending plan that businesses and corporations used to allocate their spending, keeping the company, employees, and shareholders happy.

-Having a zero based budget for your home has a lot of fantastic benefits.
+Having a zero base budget for your home has a lot of fantastic benefits.
 Dave Ramsey teaches this form of budgeting in his books and classes.

-Simply stated, a zero based budget for your family means that your income minus your expenses need to equal zero.
+Simply stated, a zero-based budgeting process for your family means that your income minus your expenses needs to equal zero.
 This means that if you have more income than expenses, you still need to find a place for that leftover amount.

 Whether you add it to savings or call it a checking account buffer, it needs a job.

 Why is it important?

 Budgeting is one of those things.
 I can tell you that without it, I feel like my life’s in chaos.
 Giving order and structure to your financial life is not a punishment or a restriction.
 It’s just the opposite.

 Budgeting is about showing yourself and your family a little love and a lot of respect.